-The ADC had gradually been increasing since FY 2013.
-However, in FY 2018 through FY 2021, the County paid a combined \$24.93 million in excess of the ADC, resulting in a decrease in the ADC for FY 2019 through FY 2022.
+The ADC had gradually been increasing from FY 2016 through FY2018.
+However, in FY 2018 through FY 2022, the County paid a combined \$26.76 million in excess of the ADC, resulting in a decrease in the ADC for FY 2019 through FY 2022.
+The ADC for FY 2023 increased due to the change in actuarial assumptions and demographic losses.
 Note the negative amortization payment in FY 2022 is used to reduce the ADC.
 Finally, in FY 2017 and later, the ADC includes an explicit administrative expense assumption which was adopted by the County.
 It is worth noting that the County has consistently paid more than the ADC.